g-k-m/Fashion-days-bg-demo/README.md

 # Fashion-days-bg-demo
-Demo pages of fashiondays.bg made by me
+Demo pages of fashiondays.bg made by me, no responsive design
-No responsive design